javascript-tutorial/fr.javascript.info/1-js/02-first-steps/11-logical-operators/article.md

 let isWeekend = true;

 if (hour < 10 || hour > 18 || isWeekend) {
-  alert('The office is closed.'); // C'est le weekend }
+  alert('The office is closed.'); // C'est le week-end }
 ```